Retrieve Product License

 Associated ID3 Frames:

-This is a breaking change.
-All other programs and music players have been using
+This is a breaking change, as all other programs and music players have been using

 TIT1 to store grouping information.

-Meta will stick to the standard in an effort to not break compatibility.
+Meta will by default stick to the standard in an effort to not break compatibility, but offers the ability to use iTunes/Music compatibility if desired.

 Accessing Tag capitalisation and string transforms